 After lunch visits, the national library stocked with ancient manuscripts followed by panting School where live work by the student is been carried out.

 Day 04.
 Thimphu Tour:

-Second day Thimphu tour includes visit to Folk Heritage Museum, Textile Museum, and simply Bhutan where you can see the live demonstration of woodcarving.
+The second day of the Thimphu tour includes a visit to Folk Heritage Museum, Textile Museum, and simply Bhutan where you can see the live demonstration of woodcarving.

-Drive further to Gangtey.
 Visit Gangtey Gompa Monastery, from outside.
-Gyaltse Pema Thinley, the grandson and mind reincarnation of Pema Lingpa founded the Temple in 1613, and Tenzin Legpai Dhendup, the second re-incarnation, built the temple.
+Gyaltsen Pema Thinley, the grandson and mind reincarnation of Pema Lingpa founded the Temple in 1613, and Tenzin Legpai Dhendup, the second re-incarnation, built the temple.
 The present Abbot, Kunzang Pema Namgyal is the ninth re-incarnation.
-It is a Nyingmapa monastery and is affiliated to other Nyingmapa monasteries including Tamshing in Bumthang.
+It is a Nyingmapa monastery and is affiliated with other Nyingmapa monasteries including Tamshing in Bumthang.
 Explore Phobjikha valley, famous for the Black Necked Cranes during winter.
-Dinner and overnight at Hotel.

 Day 07.
 Gangtey – Trongsa – Bumthang Tour: